icub-tech-iit/documentation/README.md

 Check out our [CONTRIBUTING guidelines](./.github/CONTRIBUTING.md).

 ## ☁ Cloud IDE
-You can leverage on a few Cloud IDE's to quickly get a testing platform on the cloud where to try out how the documentation is rendered.
+You can leverage on the following Cloud IDE's to quickly get a testing platform where to try out how the documentation is rendered.

 ### [Gitpod](https://www.gitpod.io)
 First off, sign up for Gitpod using your GitHub credentials.
 You'll have 50 hours/month of free usage on public repositories.